reynamarie/cse15l-lab-reports/lab1.md

 I received this output because `dog.jpg` is a file and the directory cannot be changed into the file.
 This is an error message because you cannot `cd` with a file as an argument.

+//comment for grader.
+On my end, I can seee all of the sentences when I scroll to the right.
+Also, I fixed all of the mistakes indicated from the corrections given.